 Ensuring Access to Food Resources for Students Experiencing Homelessness

-According to the U.S. Department of Agriculture, 10.2% (or 13.5 million) of households were food insecure at some point during 2021.
+According to the U.S. Department of Agriculture, 13.5% of U.S. households (18 million households) were food insecure at some point during 2023, an increase of more than 3% in two years.
 These households were uncertain of having or were unable to acquire enough food for all members of the household due to financial hardship or lack of food resources.
-Families experiencing homelessness often face additional barriers to accessing food due to high mobility or lack of transportation.
-Homeless liaisons play an important role in ensuring that students have access to free school meals and referrals are made to provide the family access to food resources in the community.
+Families experiencing homelessness often face additional barriers to accessing food due to high mobility and/ or a lack of transportation.
+Homeless liaisons play an important role in ensuring that students have access to free school meals, and can make referrals to connect families with food resources in the community.

 - Households with low food security: food insecurity characterized primarily by reductions in dietary quality and variety.

-- Households with very low food security: food insecure to the extent that eating patterns were disrupted (skipped meals) and food intake reduced because the household could not afford enough food
+- Households with very low food security: food insecure to the extent that eating patterns were disrupted (e.g., skipped meals) and food intake reduced because the household could not afford enough food.

 - Once a child is certified as eligible to receive free school meals, eligibility remains in effect for the duration of the current school year and for up to 30 days after the first operating day of the subsequent school year or until a new eligibility determination is made in the new school year, whichever comes first.